GP2P/FarmSimulator/README.md

 - Line trace for placement target each tick if in placement mode
 	- No actions if no change in calculated grid position
-- Grid Manager contains array of generated grid cell actors, Grid Count per row/column, and Cell Width
+- Grid Manager contains array of ~~generated grid cell actors~~ Game Objects which index is the grid coordinates, Grid Count per row/column, and Cell Width
-- Grid Manager also acts like a function library for functions like getting closest Grid Cell or
+- Grid Manager also acts like a function library for functions like getting closest Grid Cell position or converting grid coordinates to world coordinates
-- Each Grid Cell keeps:
+- ~~Each Grid Cell keeps:~~
-	- Whether it is occupied
+	- ~~Whether it is occupied~~
-	- Linked Game Object type enum
+	- ~~Linked Game Object type enum~~
-	- Linked Game Object reference
+	- ~~Linked Game Object reference~~
-	- Neighboring Grid Cell references
+	- ~~Neighboring Grid Cell references~~
-	- Grid Cell X and Y coordinates
+	- ~~Grid Cell X and Y coordinates~~
 - Each Game Object keeps:
-	- Linked Grid Cell reference
+	- ~~Linked Grid Cell reference~~
 	- Game Object type enum
+	- Sizes in each direction
+	- Grid Coordinates
-- Clickable component for Game Objects, if added, manage mouse hover and click
+- ~~Clickable component for Game Objects, if added, manage mouse hover and click~~ (migrated to Game Object Base)
-- In Placement component for Game Objects, added to object placement previews, validifies object placement based on selected object/crop, changes mesh materials to hint valid/invalid placements
+- ~~In Placement component for Game Objects, added to object placement previews, validifies object placement based on selected object/crop, changes mesh materials to hint valid/invalid placements~~ (migrated to Player Controller)

 ## Crops Sub-system